prise-3d/Behavioral-online-study/docs/source/documentations.rst

 End method
 ~~~~~~~~~~~

-As you have guessed, the ending method is not the most complicated as it is.
-We will check the number of iterations and specify if the experiment is finished or not:
+As you have guessed, the ``end`` method is not the most complicated one.
+In this example, we will check the number of iterations and specify if the experiment is finished or not:

 .. code:: python

     def end(self) -> bool:

-        total_iterations = int(self.session.config['iterations'])
+        total_iterations = int(self.session.config['max_iterations'])
         iteration = int(self.data['iteration'])

         return iteration >= total_iterations